 Numerous designers have worked with them because they thought design/pattern they create can bring something new or valuable to their product.
 Not a few individuals asked them to create the new family crest to start their own crest history.

-You don’t have Japanese blood so you can’t have the kamon?
+You don’t have Japanese blood so you can’t have the Kamon?
 That’s wrong.
-You can start your family crest history with a newly designed kamon staring from you.
+You can start your family crest history with a newly designed Kamon by you.

 They are willing to work with you to have your own family crest based on your preferences like you want to use a bird pattern to express liberty or some traditional pattern to create your own one.

-These sophisticated patterns with historic weight have the endless possibilities to enrich your life.
-Let’s see what the powerful energy of the kamon can add to our lives!
+These sophisticated patterns with historic weight have endless possibilities to enrich your life.
+Let’s see what the powerful energy of the Kamon can add to our lives!

 - 波戸場承龍・耀次 (Shoryu + Yoji Hatoba)